MicrosoftDocs/bot-docs/contributor-guide/article-metadata.md

-# Metadata for Azure technical articles
+# Metadata for Bot Framework technical articles
-The standard Azure metadata section looks like this:
+The standard Bot Framework metadata section looks like this:
   ```
   ---
   title: <page title displayed in search results.
 Include the brand Azure> | Microsoft Docs